 The fear of public speaking can lead to a self-fulfilling prophecy but a few small tips can relieve most of the stress many people feel.

-Beverly’s Hot Tip For Building Resiliency and Celebrating Freedom Of Fear Of Speaking Week:
+Beverly’s 6 Tips For Building Resiliency and Celebrating Freedom Of Fear Of Speaking Week:

 - Challenge your fears.
 What is the worst that could happen?
-Usually, we let our fears grow from mole-hills to mountains.
-Keep your perspective.
+Usually, we let our fears grow from ‘mole-hills to mountains’.
+Try and keep this experience in perspective.

 - You don’t have to be perfect.
 You just need to be able to deliver your message.
 Preparation and rehearsal will help to smooth out your delivery.